hermstadalex/UCSDroboIEEE/about_team.md

 *Year: Fourth Year*

-*Biography*: Work on a project where I can use my skills in machine learning and solid work skills for designing and realizing custom parts.
+*Biography*: I joined Robomagellan to work on a project where I can use my skills in machine learning and solid work skills for designing and realizing custom parts.

 <br>